Vikkanda/C-Projects/A2/bug-report.md

 6. **What is the take-away message from this bug?**

 I found that if I am using an uninitialized variable within a switch statement then I must initialize and define it within the statement and not before it.
-This was a very frusterating error as it took me quite some time to fixr.
+This was a very frustrating error as it took me quite some time to fix.
 I now know to declare my uninitialized variables within some of the more complex and longer statements.
 This will be on my radar as I attempt more difficult statements and encounter similar errors.

 ---